skiadas/FunctionalProgrammingCourse/notes/interactive_hangman.md

 import Data.List (intercalate)
 ```

 All that remains are the pure functions.
-We need one function to mask a word given some guesses, and one function to check if a words is fully guessed from its guesses.
+We need one function to mask a word given some guesses, and one function to check if a word is fully guessed from its guesses.
 Both are simple:
 ```haskell
 isFullyGuessed :: String -> [Char] -> Bool
 isFullyGuessed word guesses = all (`elem` guesses) word